Antollo/Easypt/docs/docs..Root.String.begin.md

 #### `..Root.String.begin`

-Returns an iterator pointing to the first character of the string.
+Returns an iterator pointing to the first character of this `String`.

 * **Return value:** new `StringIterator`